- Travel Inspiration

 Couples & families

 As the Selinda Spillway winds through the wilderness to the Linyanti, Selinda Camp rests just on the riverbank where the two meet.
-With bubbling river surrounds and an expanse of 130,000 hectares of Selinda Reserve to call home, this safari camp is the embodiment of remoteness in nature.
+It is the upmarket sister camp to Selinda Explorers and with bubbling river surrounds and an expanse of 130,000 hectares of Selinda Reserve to call home, this safari camp is the embodiment of remoteness in nature.

 The reserve itself is known as not only one of the best wildlife-watching destinations in Botswana, but also the whole of Africa (if not, the world), due to the diversity and high concentrations of rare species.